-GNSC 2999 Independent Study in General Science 1 to 4 Independent study for students who have completed a minimum of 24 hours with an overall B average.
-Prerequisites: approval of the dean and the completion of a 2999 Independent Study form.
-GNSC 3102 History of Science 2, Spring, Odd History of science with emphasis on the development of physics from classical through modern physics and the historical development of chemistry and biology to the present.
-History and Philosophy of Science through Newton GNSC 3123 3, Spring, Even An introduction to major issues in the philosophy of science with an emphasis on critical episodes in the historical development of science through Newton.
-GNSC 3301 Computing for Science II 1, Spring This course covers computer hardware and advanced scientific computing applications.
+GNSC 2999 Independent Study in General Science

+Independent study for students who have completed a minimum of 24 hours with an overall B average.
+Prerequisites: approval of the dean and the completion of a 2999 Independent Study form

+GNSC 3102 History of Science

+History of science with emphasis on the development of physics from classical through modern physics and the historical development of chemistry and biology to the present.

+GNSC 3123 History and Philosophy of Science through Newton

+An introduction to major issues in the philosophy of science with an emphasis on critical episodes in the historical development of science through Newton.

+GNSC 3301 Computing for Science II

+This course covers computer hardware and advanced scientific computing applications.
 Prerequisite: A grade of "S" in GNSC 1001.

-GNSC 4113 Cosmology and Cultures 3, Fall Historical development of selected scientific concepts such as planetary motion, mechanics, heat, light, atomic and quantum theory, relativity, ecosystems, evolution, and molecular biology.
+GNSC 4113 Cosmology and Cultures

+Historical development of selected scientific concepts such as planetary motion, mechanics, heat, light, atomic and quantum theory, relativity, ecosystems, evolution, and molecular biology.
 Emphasis primarily on the physical sciences.
 Laboratory is required as well as additional lab work that culminates in a senior project.
 Additional fee required.

-GNSC 4329 Advanced Topics in General Science 1 to 4, On Demand An advanced course in a selected area of General Science.
+GNSC 4329 Advanced Topics in General Science

+An advanced course in a selected area of General Science.
 Not for independent study.
 Prerequisite: junior standing.

-GNSC 4951 Science Capstone 1, Spring Seminar course designed to allow senior science students to reflect on the sum of their undergraduate science experiences, prepare for entrance into future scientific endeavors, contemplate the integration of faith and science, and to demonstrate competency in the application of knowledge and skills acquired through completion of an independent research project.
-GNSC 4999 Independent Study in General Science 1 to 4 Independent study for juniors and seniors with at least a B average in General Science.
+GNSC 4951 Science Capstone

+Seminar course designed to allow senior science students to reflect on the sum of their undergraduate science experiences, prepare for entrance into future scientific endeavors, contemplate the integration of faith and science, and to demonstrate competency in the application of knowledge and skills acquired through completion of an independent research project.

+GNSC 4999 Independent Study in General Science

+Independent study for juniors and seniors with at least a B average in General Science.
 Prerequisites: approval of the dean and completion of a 4999 Independent Study form.

+GERMANCOURSE OFFERINGS

-GERMAN COURSE OFFERINGS GRMN 1313 Beginning German Language and Culture I 3, Fall An introduction to the German language and culture.
+GRMN 1313 Beginning German Language and Culture I

+An introduction to the German language and culture.
 Language laboratory attendance required.

-GRMN 1323 Beginning German Language and Culture II 3, Spring A continuation course at the elementary level.
+GRMN 1323 Beginning German Language and Culture II

+A continuation course at the elementary level.
 Prerequisite: GRMN 1313.

-GRMN 1999 Topics in German 1 to 4, On Demand A lower-level course in a selected area of German.
+GRMN 1999 Topics in German

+A lower-level course in a selected area of German.
 Not for independent study.

-GRMN 2313 Intermediate German Language and Culture I 3, Fall A systematic review of German grammar with continuing development of language skills and study of German culture.
+GRMN 2313 Intermediate German Language and Culture I

+A systematic review of German grammar with continuing development of language skills and study of German culture.
 Language laboratory attendance required.
-Prerequisite: one year of college
+Prerequisite: one year of college German or equivalent.

+GRMN 2323 Intermediate German Language and Culture II

+A continuation of 2313 with emphasis on reading.
+Prerequisite: GRMN 2313.